upperlinecode/grocery-lab-redux/README.md

 1. Create and use a selector to access the store's cart within your `ShoppingCart` component.
 2. Now that the data is in your `ShoppingCart` component, write some code to compute and display that total where the hard-coded placeholder `120` is currently listed.
 3. Create a check to see if your cart has at least one item in it.
 If not, display a message like `your cart is empty :(`.
 4. Map over the items to display everything in your cart.
-If you followed the model for state recommended above, you'll likely need `Object.keys()` to do this.
+Ensure that items with a quantity of zero do not display.
 5. Display the item name, quantity, and total price of each item in the Shopping Cart.
 6. Create a clickable "x" on each line that removes the item from your cart.
 This will need a dispatch.